 Visit our dedicated Apache Spark monitoring webpage to learn more about big data monitoring and how Dynatrace supports Apache Spark.

 Your feedback about Dynatrace Spark monitoring is most welcome!
 Let us know what you think of the new Spark plugin by adding a comment below.
-Or post your questions and feedback to Dynatrace Answers.
+Or post your questions and feedback to Dynatrace Community.